-- a) The person, in the reasonable judgement of a responsible employee of the carrier, is under the influence of alcohol or drugs (except a patient under medical care). - b) The person's conduct, or condition is or has been known to be abusive, offensive, threatening, intimidating, violent or otherwise disorderly, and, in the reasonable judgement of a responsible employee of the carrier, there is a possibility that the person would cause disruption or serious impairment to the physical comfort or safety of other passengers or carrier's employees, interfere with a crew member in the performance of their duties, or otherwise present a risk to the safety of the aircraft, persons or property - c) The person's conduct that creates any hazard or risk to present a risk to the safety of the aircraft, persons (including travel involving pregnant passengers or unborn children) or property. - d) The person fails to observe the instructions of the aircraft crew, including instructions to stop any prohibited conduct. - e) The person is unable or unwilling to sit in their assigned seat with the seat belt fastened. - f) The person smokes or attempts to smoke in the aircraft. - g) The person uses or continues to use a cellular phone, a laptop computer or another electronic device on-board the aircraft after being advised to stop such use by a member of the crew. - h) The person is barefoot.
+- a) The person, in the reasonable judgement of a responsible employee of the carrier, is under the influence of alcohol or drugs (except a patient under medical care). - b) The person's conduct, or condition is or has been known to be abusive, offensive, threatening, intimidating, violent or otherwise disorderly, and, in the reasonable judgement of a responsible employee of the carrier, there is a possibility that the person would cause disruption or serious impairment to the physical comfort or safety of other passengers or carrier's employees, interfere with a crew member in the performance of their duties, or otherwise jeopardize safe and adequate flight operations. - c) The person's conduct involves any hazard or risk to their self or other persons (including travel involving pregnant passengers or unborn children) or to property. - d) The person fails to observe the instructions of the aircraft crew, including instructions to stop any prohibited conduct. - e) The person is unable or unwilling to sit in their assigned seat with the seat belt fastened. - f) The person smokes or attempts to smoke in the aircraft. - g) The person uses or continues to use a cellular phone, a laptop computer or another electronic device on-board the aircraft after being advised to stop such use by a member of the crew. - h) The person is barefoot.